 If you have ever used WebCT, Blackboard or Moodle or have never used a Learning Management System before, this is the place to start with Blackboard Learn SP14.
 Blackboard Learn has a large variety of tools to make the most of your students' online, hybrid or web enhanced experience.
 Your course can be as simple as a place to post your syllabus and your PowerPoint slides or it can include online communication tools, assignments, tests and many other tools.
 There is no right or wrong place to start working on your Blackboard Learn course.
 The topics below offer one way to get familiar with Blackboard Learn.
 These topics and many others can also be found on the left hand navigation menu.

-If you're an instructor wondering why and how best to use this or any other technology to achieve your instructional goals, the Center for Transformative Teaching and Learning (CTTL) can help: email@example.com.
+If you're an instructor wondering why and how best to use this or any other technology to achieve your instructional goals, the Reinert Center for Transformative Teaching and Learning can help: firstname.lastname@example.org.

 Know what you would like to do in Blackboard Learn, but not sure how to do it?
 Click here for a list of Blackboard tools that address common teaching needs and goals.

 Do you know how to login in to Blackboard Learn?
 Do you know how long your Blackboard course will be available?
 The Getting Started with Blackboard Learn at SLU page answers those questions and many more about how Blackboard Learn is set up at SLU.